19lmyers/cse110-w21-group14/admin/meetings/022221-sprint-1-review.md

 2. Discuss and demonstrate the work.
 **Developers**
-- Successes
+- Successes:
   -
-- Pain points
+- Pain points:
   -
 **Testers**
-- Successes
+- Successes: Setting up the basic task for the timer.
+Testing the timer functionality.
   -
-- Pain points
+- Pain points: being sink with thw developers
   -
 **Pipeline Managers**
-- Successes
+- Successes: There was no issues with merging.
   -
-- Pain points
+- Pain points: Still having build errors with ESlint.
   -

 3. Current status of the project
-- Demo project
+- Demo project:
 - Thoughts?

 4. Future plans for next sprint